hardcorefactions/hardcorefactions/README.md

 # Who am I?

 I'm a 15 year old python developer and minecraft developer.
-Currently working at VexPvP Network.
+Currently working at 6Passwords.
+Searching for proyects (you would need to pay me)

 ## Github